 Yes, backups for my backups.
-I actually dropped a lens this Saturday at a wedding.
+I’ve actually dropped a lens down trolley steps at a wedding.
 (Clumsy human I am!)
 I just picked it up without a panic and no one needs to know. (accept the videographer whose jaw dropped) If needed, I grab a back up from my bag.
 This is also why I shoot with two cameras throughout the wedding.
-Also, this is not any concern of my couples.
+My equipment malfunctions or accidents are not any concern of my couples.
 I am prepared for these things to happen and carry insurance as well as a membership to Canon Repair Services.

-Yes, I actually have the images backed up 3 times before I even leave the wedding.
+Yes, I actually have the images backed up 2 times before I even leave the wedding.
 My camera writes to two separate cards at the same time as I photograph.
 Plus, I download as I fill a card to a portable hard drive I carry with me at all times.
-Once I am home I back up to my in-house network mirror array and then to an off-site cloud storage.
+That same evening I upload to my in-studio network mirror array and then to an off-site cloud storage.

-I am a member of Twin Cities Professional Photographers, Minnesota Professional Photographers and Professional Photographers of America.
+I am an active member of Twin Cities Professional Photographers, Minnesota Professional Photographers and Professional Photographers of America.
 With these memberships, I have a network of photographers at a local, state and national level that I am able to reach out to at a moments notice.
 I have photographed sick before.
-My clients don’t know nor has my images been less quality.
+My clients don’t know nor have my images been less quality.
 I have also photographed weddings over extended family Christmases and even my grandma’s funeral.
 I make a commitment to a couple to be part of their wedding day regardless of what other circumstances may happen.
 Most weddings I have the second photographer who would take the lead and we would then find another second photographer

 All digital files are full resolution, unwatermarked and you receive full printing rights.
 Images are all color corrected to ensure you have the highest quality, true to life, final images.
 I take great pride in photographing well during the capture and processing of images as sharp, vibrant and clean.
 I avoid industry editing trends which are not as timeless.